1rneh/firefox-nightly-builds-secure-credential-provision/README.md

 To prepare the browser for the experimental API extension, visit about:config and set the following preferences:

-1. Set **xpinstall.signatures.required** to false
+1. **xpinstall.signatures.required** to false
-2. Set **extensions.experiments.enabled** to true
+2. **extensions.experiments.enabled** to true
-3. Set **signon.secureCredentialProvision.enabled** to true, to enable the browser sided code changes in the LoginManagerParent and LoginManagerHelper
+3. **signon.secureCredentialProvision.enabled** to true, to enable the browser sided code changes of the prototype